Key Specs of Maruti Ertiga

 Ertiga Latest Update

 Latest Update: Maruti has increased the prices of the Ertiga by up to Rs 20,000.

 Maruti Ertiga Engine and Transmission: Maruti has equipped the Ertiga with a 1.5-litre petrol engine (105PS/138Nm), mated to a 5-speed manual or a 4-speed torque converter.
 The CNG-petrol variant uses the same 1.5-litre petrol engine but without the mild-hybrid tech.
-It has a claimed efficiency of 26km/kg and the performance on CNG drops down to 92PS and 122Nm.
-Meanwhile, the 1.3-litre diesel engine, which makes 90PS and 200Nm with a 5-speed MT, has been discontinued and is only available until stocks last.
+It has a claimed efficiency of 26.08km/kg but the performance drops to 92PS and 122Nm.
+The petrol engine with the MT and AT options has a claimed efficiency of 19.01kmpl and 17.99kmpl, respectively.

 Maruti Ertiga Price